 Recording your song at a studio is a key component of becoming an artist and forms a crucial part of the creative process.
-Before you get to this stage you should have already created the song, written the lyrics and thought about your arrangement.
-You may have even played the song live on your own or as part of a band.
+Before you get to this stage you should have already written the song, lyrics and arrangement.
+It is always recommended to play the song live on your own or as part of a band.

 How much does it cost to record a song?